 Marketers throughout the world are concerned about sending an inappropriate or triggering message, which is why paying attention to social and political trends is essential – especially these days.

-On the other hand, some brands have benefitted immensely from paying attention to social trends and hopping on them in the right way.
+On the other hand, some brands have benefitted immensely from paying attention to social trends and hopping on them to improve digital marketing engagement.

 A great example comes from Gillette’s recent marketing strategy, which highlighted toxic masculinity and issues addressed by the #MeToo movement.
 Not only was their topic choice extremely timely in terms of social changes, but it appealed to their target audience (men) on an emotional and personal level.